 Time to run Exploit Pack!
 Double click on the .jar file, or from a console navigate to the right directory and run "java -jar ExploitPack.jar"

 Congratulations!
-You have used your first cpu-cycles with Exploit Pack in your own computer!
+You have used your first CPU cycles with Exploit Pack on your own computer!